541-926-2651 admin@linncasa.org

 12:15-1:00pm- RSVP

-in person at CASA Office
+in person at CASA office

 If you meet these requirements and are ready to advocate for a youth in foster care, please fill out a volunteer application and e-mail it to jennifer.cabral-ireland@linncasa.org or bring it into our office.